fontforge/fontforge.github.io/en-US/downloads/mac.md

 #### Design With FontForge

 [DesignWithFontForge.com](http://designwithfontforge.com/) is a free online book to get you started with FontForge and typeface creation.
-It also has tips/tricks to get the most out of FontForge on Mac.
+It also has configuration tips and tricks to customize your installation and get the most out of FontForge on Mac.

 #### Problems, ideas, contributions etc.